 The homeless woman tosses the newspaper aside and begins wandering aimlessly up and down the street.
 Her pants are still down around her ankles, and still she sings, a wordless, atonal caterwauling that I eventually recognize as "Freebird" by Lynyrd Skynyrd.
 I'm surprised she knows that song.
 I'm surprised anyone knows that song.
-I'm surprised I know that song, as the style isn't really my bag, and there are few places in recent memory where I might have heard it.
+I'm surprised I know that song.
 All recorded copies of music designated Problematic have long since been purged from iTunesTM, and there is no other legal way to obtain music.